krasimir/gitfred/README.md

 };
 ```

+If the method is called with no arguments Gitfred takes whatever is in the current working directory and applies it to the commit where the `head` points to.

 ### `show(hash:<string>):<object>`

 Gets a commit behind a specific hash.
 If used with no arguments returns the commit where the head points to.